ricdikulous/imx-unity-game-lessons/lessons/04-retrieve-player-data-and-logout/README.md

 ## Prerequisite

-Before you begin, make sure you have already logged a play in using the Immutable Passport, if you haven't already you can follow the [lesson log in the player here](../03-log-the-player-in/README.md).
+Before you begin, make sure you have already created the functionality to log a player in with the Immutable Passport.
+If you haven't already, you can achieve this in our previous lesson for [logging in the player here](../03-log-the-player-in/README.md).

 ## Updating the LoadoutState Script